gary-archer/oauth.websample2/README.md

 - The API combines claims-based authorization with finer-grained business permissions.
 - The SPA and API both use OAuth user attributes and business user attributes.

-The SPA demonstrates the original PKCE flow with tokens in the browser, which is no longer recommended in 2021.\
-The SPA also demonstrates some usability problems with iframe-based silent token renewal.\
-See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for a hardened implementation.

 ## Views

 The SPA is a simple UI with some basic navigation between views, to render fictional investment resources.